What is CEO Fraud?

 - Incorporate cyber security awareness campaigns, training, support, education, and project management into your corporate culture.

-How Can Phishing Simulation Help Prevent CEO Fraud?
+How Can A Phishing Simulation Help Prevent CEO Fraud?

 - Measure the degrees of corporate and employee vulnerability